 Being eco-friendly is becoming more and more important.
 Hilton Head Island encourages visitors and locals to do what they can protect the environment.
-Below are just a few examples of what we are doing and what can be done to keep our Island beautiful.
+Here are some eco-friendly tips.

 Reduction in Plastic